home-assistant/core/homeassistant/components/vaillant/README.md

 ##Todo's
-- binary sensor for holiday mode
-- sensor for quick mode
-- handling holiday mode in climate water_heater (it should not be possible to change mode/temp)
 - tests:
     - zone: set mode while quick mode (not for zone) is running
     - zone: set mode while quick mode (for zone) is running